 Don't Rely on Drain Cleaners

 Of course, most people simply reach for bleaches and drain cleaners to rid clogging and then return to indiscriminate water use as normal.
-Trouble is, all this really does is offer a temporary fix to a long-term problem.
+The trouble is, all this really does is offer a temporary fix to a long-term problem.
 While Drano-like products will usually free up water flow, they don't entirely remove the obstructions.
 Therefore, the clogging is likely to recur at shorter intervals going forward, especially when water gets used at higher pressures and faucets are treated as garbage disposals.
 Drain-cleaning products can also erode the interior lining of pipes, which means the likelihood of leaks increases with each repetition of this abusive cycle.

 Call a Plumber When You Get a Clogged Drain

 Don't Let Food Particles or Hairs Slip Down Drains